Data Processing Addendum

 4.1 The Customer grants a general authorization to DOWO digital to appoint third-party data centre operators, and outsourced marketing, business, engineering and customer support providers as sub-processors to support the performance of the Service.

-4.2 DOWO Digital shall maintain a list of current sub-processors for the Service, including a history of revisions, the identities of those sub-processors and their country of location at https://www.dowo.digital/sub-processors.
-Upon the appointment of new or replacement of sub-processor(s), DOWO Digital shall update the list of current sub-processors and shall send an email notification to the Customer prior to the new or replacement sub-processor(s) processing any Personal Data in connection with the provision of the Service.
+4.2 DOWO Digital shall maintain a list of current sub-processors for the Service, the identities of those sub-processors and their country of location at https://www.dowo.digital/sub-processors.
+Upon the appointment of new or replacement of sub-processor(s), DOWO Digital shall update the list of current sub-processors.

 4.3 DOWO Digital will ensure that any sub-processor it engages to provide an aspect of the Service on its behalf in connection with this DPA does so only on the basis of a written contract which imposes on such sub-processor terms substantially no less protective of Personal Data than those imposed on DOWO Digital in this DPA (the “Relevant Terms”).